 As Johnson City Public Library approaches the third year of their project, they have a lot to be excited about.
 They will be adding additional selfChecks throughout the library so that patrons can check out materials without having to come to the circulation desk.
 The quickConnect software on the selfChecks will allow JCPL to target promotions to the interests of users throughout various library areas.

 There are plans underway to create a video wall in the library to promote community events and show after-hours movies.
 As a further service to their community, JCPL is planning a high-octane community directory called JCLink.
-The directory will connect citizens to community organizations and tie those organizations to the library’s collection.
+The directory will connect citizens to community organisations and tie those organisations to the library’s collection.